UK pledges £286 million of lifesaving aid for Afghanistan - Afghanistan

 During the conference, the Foreign Secretary will also commit to putting women and girls at the heart of the UK’s response, stressing the Taliban must engage constructively to protect their rights and urgently reverse the decision to prevent girls attending secondary school.

-"I’m proud the UK is co-hosting this conference with the United Nations, Qatar and Germany, to strengthen the international response which has already saved lives this winter."

-The UK doubled its aid to Afghanistan in the 2021-22 financial year to £286 million.
-We are matching the 2021-22 commitment this financial year by pledging £286 million again.
+The UK doubled its aid to Afghanistan in the 2021 to 2022 financial year to £286 million.
+We are matching the 2021 to 2022 commitment this financial year by pledging £286 million again.

 The UK continues to work with international partners to ensure aid agencies can deliver desperately needed aid to those most in need.